canton-foundation/configs/Super Validator Operational Processes/support-escalation-practice.md

 ## Purpose

-This process defines how Super Validator operators coordinate incident escalation and, when necessary, initiate an offboarding vote for a Super Validator node that is unavailable, unresponsive, misconfigured, or otherwise creating material operational risk to the Global Synchronizer or Canton Network.
+This process defines how Super Validator operators coordinate incident escalation and, when necessary, initiate an offboarding vote for a MainNet Super Validator node that is unavailable, unresponsive, misconfigured, or otherwise creating material operational risk to the Global Synchronizer or Canton Network.

 The purpose of this process is to protect network stability, availability, security, and operational resilience while maintaining a clear and auditable record of incident response and governance actions.

 ## Scope

-This process applies to operational incidents involving a Super Validator node where offboarding may be required.
+This process applies to operational incidents involving a MainNet Super Validator node where offboarding may be required.

 - This process covers:
    - Escalation of Super Validator node incidents
    - Expected response timelines